of 1st Choice

 Assessing Personal Resilience

-Forrest Gump was right when he said LIFE ISN’T FAIR.
+Consider this: Forrest Gump was right when he said LIFE ISN’T FAIR.

 We are all randomly buffeted by large, frequent, and difficult shocks and changes.
 The World is in a bad place right now.
-The road ahead is rocky.
+The road ahead can be rocky.
 Austerity and quality of life pressures on individuals are mounting, impacting families and communities.
 They are set to get worse as do the circumstances and conditions in our societies, institutions and workplaces - aggravated by the styles, policies and self-serving motives of powerful leaders around the Globe.

 During these tough times, some will sink, sometimes to unbearable chronic stress, anxiety disorders, depression and burnout.
 Others will swim, survive.
 Now is the time for us all to build or boost our resilience — that positive quality that helps us cope with disappointments, stress, adversity, change, and helps us to bounce back.This is a realistic not alarmist viewpoint.